The British voice artist formerly known as Marilla Wex

 Gaming

-Her advanced stage combat skills find their way into her videogame dialogue delivery and MOCAP performances.
+My advanced stage combat skills find their way into my videogame dialogue delivery and MOCAP performances.

 Animation

-Her 15 years of stand-up comedy and improv give Rill the flexibility and humour needed for commercial reads and animation.
+My 15 years of stand-up comedy and improv give me the flexibility and humour needed for commercial reads and animation.

 Documentary

-Rill has years of long-form audio narration and storytelling experience which make her a natural for documentary voice-over.
+I have years of long-form audio narration and storytelling experience which make me a natural for documentary voice-over.

-Rill is hired for her vocal and dialectical flexibility, her professionalism and her ability to nail a cold read immediately.
-Being a British voice artist her super power is her ability to sell without the hard sell – the accent and her delivery do all the heavy lifting.
-Her voice conveys authority and expertise while inspiring confidence and a sense of trust.
-As a dialect coach for tv, film and television she is also able to perform in a wide variety of UK accents.
+I am hired for my vocal and dialectical flexibility, my professionalism and my ability to nail a cold read immediately.
+Being a British voice artist my super power is my ability to sell without the hard sell – the accent and delivery do all the heavy lifting.
+My voice conveys authority and expertise while inspiring confidence and a sense of trust.
+As a dialect coach for tv, film and television I am also able to perform in a wide variety of UK accents.

-But don’t just take our word for it – read some of her client testimonials below.
+But don’t just take my word for it – read some of my client testimonials below.

 Working with Rill is a joy, not only because she’s hilarious and makes every recording session something to look forward to, but she can pretty much pull off anything you throw at her (in my personal experience, including but not limited to: sophisticated narration, quirky characters who vacillate between sincerity and menace, a robotic AI voice invoking the most chilling emergency broadcast system, a petulant child, the occasional musical number, and an endless variety of snorts, cackles and accents).
 When working with us, we often demanded all of this in a single episode.
 Not only does Rill take our bizarre requests in stride, she actively helps to ideate and shape every episode as a true collaborator, making everything we do better in the process and a huge part of the success of our work.
 I was so lucky to find Rill when seeking a truly versatile VO artist, and would cast her again and again – in fact, I do!

-Below is a list of some of Rill’s recent clients.
-She works with dozens every year so this is by no means exhaustive.
+Below is a list of some of my recent clients.
+I work with dozens every year so this is by no means exhaustive.

-To contact Rill Askey directly please use the form below.
+To contact me directly please use the form below.
 You can expect a response within 48 hours outside of major holidays.
-Rill is open to interviews regarding her voice work plus any and all interesting or juicy voice gigs!
-At the present time she is not accepting private dialect coaching students.
+I am open to interviews regarding my voice work plus any and all interesting or juicy voice gigs!
+At the present time I am not accepting private dialect coaching students.

-NB – if you’re contacting Rill regarding a voice over project please see the notes below on what you need to include in your message!
+NB – if you’re contacting me regarding a voice over project please see the notes below on what you need to include in your message!

 Photo by Zoë Gemelli

-If you need to contact Rill Askey regarding potential voice work please be sure to include the following information:
+If you need to contact me regarding potential voice work please be sure to include the following information:

 - what kind of work is it? e.g. explainer video, elearning, videogame, online ad etc.

-- will you need a directed session with Rill?
+- will you need a directed session?
 If so – what time zone are you in?
 How would you like to connect? e.g. Source Connect, Skype, phone etc.

 - what is the usage for the work? e.g. internal pitch, online without paid placement, local radio commercial